 Autumn is one of the most popular seasons in Hendricks County, Indiana and my personal favorite time of year.

-So, without further ado, here's our lineup of great festivals and events that give you every reason to visit Hendricks County this fall.
+Okay, without further ado, here's a look at some of our great festivals and events that give you every reason to visit Hendricks County this fall.

-Located in Danville, Beasley's Orchard is wildly popular throughout the autumn months and for good reason.
+Located in Danville, Beasley's Orchard is the undisputed king of fall activities.
+They are wildly popular throughout the autumn months and for good reason.
 They have all the cool stuff to celebrate fall!
+I mean, they go absolutely bonkers for autumn!

 Visit their farm to enjoy the fall harvest and family fun.
-Activities include an 8-acre corn maze, hayrides to the pumpkin patch, apple cannons, barnyard bonanza, delicious food, entertainment and more!
+Activities include an 8-acre corn maze, hayrides to the pumpkin patch, apple cannons, barnyard bonanza family play area, delicious food, entertainment and more!
 Additional activities include u-pick apples and u-pick pumpkins.

 For more information about Beasley's fall festivals and activities, click here.

-- McCloud Prairie Maze: open daily from Sept.
-3 through Oct.
-31 (free to explore)
+- McCloud Prairie Maze at McCloud: open daily from Sept.
+2 through Oct.
+31 (free to explore!; learn more)

-For more information about McCloud Nature Park and its fall events, click here.
+For more information about Hendricks County Parks & Recreation, its parks and its fall events, click here.

 Danville Tri Kappa Fair on the Square

-Danville Tri Kappa's Fair on the Square is an annual community event that draws large numbers of visitors to the streets surrounding the historic Hendricks County Courthouse.
+Danville Tri Kappa's Fair on the Square & Handmade Market is an annual community event that draws large numbers of visitors to the streets surrounding the historic Hendricks County Courthouse.

 For more information about Fair on the Square, click here.

-This free community event will be fun for the whole family.
-There will be equestrian activities, a pig roast, hound coursing, dancing, thrown weapons, archery and enchanted fairies.
+This free community event will be a blast for the whole family.
+No registration required, but each attendee will be required to sign a waiver to attend.
 Dressing for the times is encouraged and applauded, so dress the part!

-For more information about the Medieval Festival, including how to register for the ship-making competition, click here.
+For more information about the Medieval Festival, click here.

 Quaker Day Festival

 On Sept.
-17, the Plainfield Friends Meeting Church hosts the Quaker Day Festival to celebrate the town's heritage.
+16 from 8 a.m. to 4 p.m., the Plainfield Friends Meeting Church hosts the Quaker Day Festival to celebrate the town's heritage.

 Craft and community vendors will set up on the church's front lawn, and there will be food trucks there for hungry festival-goers as well as a car show.